-- (a) In these regulations the specifications concerning the State of the Operator apply only when an aircraft is leased, chartered or interchanged and when that State is not the State of Registry and if it discharges, in respect of these regulations, in part or in whole, the functions and obligations of the State of Registry. - (b) Under San Marino Law, the Authority is the Competent Authority responsible for the conduct of civil aircraft accident investigation. - (c) The Authority shall establish an accident investigation authority that is independent from State aviation authorities and other entities that could interfere with the conduct or objectivity of an investigation. - (d) The Authority, in accordance with a signed agreement with the Italian Agenzia Nazionale per la Sicurezza del Volo (ANVS) and pursuant to paragraph (c) above, may delegate the whole or any part of the investigation to the Italian ANVS.
+- (a) In these regulations the specifications concerning the State of the Operator apply only when an aircraft is leased, chartered or interchanged and when that State is not the State of Registry and if it discharges, in respect of these regulations, in part or in whole, the functions and obligations of the State of Registry. - (b) Under San Marino Law, the Authority is the Competent Authority responsible for the conduct of civil aircraft accident investigation. - (c) The Authority shall establish an accident investigation authority that is independent from State aviation authorities and other entities that could interfere with the conduct or objectivity of an investigation. - (d) [Until that accident investigation authority is established by the Ministry, the Authority shall ensure that an accident investigation conducted in accordance with this CAR ACC is independent from all entities that could interfere with the conduct or objectivity of an investigation.] - (e) The Authority, in accordance with a signed agreement with the Italian Agenzia Nazionale per la Sicurezza del Volo (ANSV) and pursuant to paragraph (c) above, may delegate the whole or any part of the investigation to the Italian ANSV.